vonnnassau/svg-fix-scripts/README.md

-# Fix SVG Fonts for Illustrator
+# Fix SVG Fonts for Illustrator:
+## fixSvgFonts.jsx

 Trying to resolve the issue where Adobe Illustrator does not always matches the font-family name from SVG files, even though browsers and other viewers do.